ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

      CPLHIST3HrWx

 ``CLMCRUNCEP``
-   The standard mode for +|version| of using global atmospheric data that was developed by CRU using NCEP data from 1901 to 2010.
+   The standard mode for |version| of using global atmospheric data that was developed by CRU using NCEP data from 1901 to 2010.
    See `the Section called CLMCRUNCEP mode and it's DATM settings <CLM-URL>`_ for more information on the DATM settings for ``CLMCRUNCEP`` mode.

 ``CLM_QIAN``